Vote Yes for Replacement Levies On February 8, 2022

 Extra-curricular student activities, including music, drama and athletics

-Professional development for teachers and other staff
+Professional development and all Time Responsibility and Incentive (TRI) compensation for teachers and staff

 Proposition 2: Replacement of Expiring Capital Levy for Technology Improvement and Support This replacement levy funds instructional technology and internet access for students and staff across the district.
 These funds help pay for: